Last Updated on 17 January 2026 by Cycloscope

 By Megan Starr

-The locals tried chatting with me and everyone was so friendly and curious about why I was visiting their land.
-Abkhazia has a horrific history, as does the entire Caucasus region, but the tourism opportunities are there.
+The locals tried chatting with me, and everyone was so friendly and curious about why I was visiting their land.
+Abkhazia has a horrific history, as does the entire Caucasus region, but there are tourism opportunities.
 Abkhazia is a land of rugged mountains, beautiful beaches, tasty food, and extremely friendly people.

-While it may not be at the top of everyone’s list, I think it leaves an opportunity to surprise those who visit.
+While it may not be at the top of everyone’s list, I think it offers an opportunity to surprise visitors.

 Albania